ianmseddy/Caribou_Demography_MetaAnalysis/readme.txt

 I also think searching for individual ranges might be fruitful (I tried this with Chilcotin, which is presently absent from our database, and almost immediately found a report by some consultants with usable demographic data).
 In hindsight, this would be a great co-op project.

+We could do a sensitivity analysis on the choice of remotely-sensed index - we use the default Normalized-Burn-Ratio, or the disturbance measure (we use largest magnitude, as opposed to steepest - which is the magnitude/rate, but since rate is generally 1, it should have no).

 Caribou_DemographicData_Worksheets.xlsx - Excel file used for the original lit review - I separated the sheets into CSVs inside the 'Data' folder
 Caribou_LandTrendR_R.Rproj  - the R project